athega/athega-hubot/README.md

 Playing with Hubot
 ==================

 You'll need to install the necessary dependencies for hubot.
-All of those dependencies are provided by [npm](http://npmjs.org).
+Almost all of those dependencies are provided by [npm](http://npmjs.org) (You need to install redis on your own, or just do a quick `brew install redis`).

     % bin/hubot